geoland1/Asterism/README.md

 Version 0.1.3.5 onwards - simplified set-up - no installation or run from terminal required - see documentation.

+Note: it may be necessary to do $chmod +x RUN in a terminal in the Asterism-master folder.

 Asterism is a Linux image data reduction preprocessing utility, written in Bash.
 Mainly, with amateur astronomical RAW image data in mind.
 Not to restrict its application, Asterism may be used to process macro and microscopy images.

 Asterism uses image manipulation programs common to most Linux distributions and various third party scripts to create a processing pipeline.
 Yad DCRAW ImageMagick and hugin-tools must be installed - Hugin and Macrofusion are optional - libtiff should be installed on most systems.